xstr-me/api-spec/OPENAPI-GENERATION.md

 ## Configuration Approach

 The project uses inline configuration in the Maven POM file for optimal compatibility with OpenAPI Generator 7.1.0.
-A separate YAML configuration file is maintained for documentation:

-- `spring-server-generator.yml` - Configuration reference for Spring Boot server generation

 > **Current Implementation**: The configuration is implemented inline in `pom.xml` for
 > maximum compatibility and reliability.
-The YAML file serves as documentation and
-> reference for all available configuration options.
+All configuration options are centralized in the Maven plugin configuration.

 ### Benefits of This Approach

 1. **Reliability**: Inline configuration eliminates external file dependency issues
 2. **Maintainability**: All configuration is in one central location (pom.xml)
 3. **Compatibility**: Works consistently across different OpenAPI Generator versions
-4. **Documentation**: YAML reference file provides clear documentation of options
+4. **Simplicity**: No external configuration files to maintain or synchronize

 ## Generated Artifacts